 - We’re working with companies that are developing technologies aimed at minimizing the environmental impact of producing and consuming energy

-- Companies we’ve invested in include Skyonic Corporation, which transforms industrial CO2 emissions into commercial projects and General Fusion, which is developing fusion technology using hydrogen atoms found in water
+- Companies we’ve invested in include General Fusion, which is developing fusion technology using hydrogen atoms found in water and Saltworks Technologies, which has developed a suite of energy efficient ways to convert salt water into fresh water through desalination.

 - We’re providing the location for a CCS field research station near Brooks, Alberta.
 The research, led by Carbon Management Canada (CMC) Research Institutes and the University of Calgary, will focus on technology development for CCS in the energy industry as well as the monitoring and commercialization of CCS.